Oldranda1414/llm-maze-tester/experiments.md

 So, my next move is: W

+## no history, remove trivial mazes, attempt 2 ()

+Since the first attempt did not work, as trivial mazes where not filtered out, this second attempt is necessary.

+Everything said in the premise of the previous experiment (2025-12-03_15:29:13) is still valid.

+This is a very good lesson in testing code before trusting it :)

 ## Summary table

 | Date  | Hit Rate (3×3) | Hit Rate (4×4) | Hit Rate (5×5) | Hit Rate (6×6) | Overall Hit Rate |